 Special events happen in the school holidays throughout the year.

 Find out more about visiting the National Forest Adventure Farm.

-This open air museum at Dudley tells the story the West Midlands over the past 300 years and is an eye-opening day out for the whole family.
+This open air museum at Dudley is one of the top days out in the West Midlands.
+It tells the story the area over the past 300 years.

 Have a chat with costumed characters from the past, wander down a Victorian street and see forge demonstrations bringing alive the heritage of the world’s first industrial hub.